onesoft-sudo/invention-docs/docs/basics/file_and_folder_structure.md

 </div>

 ### The `resources/` directory
-Static/dynamic assets such as javascript files, typescript files, css/sass files, images go here.
+Static/dynamic assets such as javascript files, typescript files, css/sass files, images and views go here.

 ### The `routes/` directory
 This directory contains all of the application routes.